Santorini Oia Sunset Santorini - jimmy teoh / Pexels

 1. The Byzantine Castle Ruins (Kastro)

-The most famous spot.
-A partially ruined Byzantine fortress at the northern end of Oia, with a broad viewing terrace facing directly west.
-In July and August, this fills 2–3 hours before sunset — thousands of people standing, sitting, perching on every wall.
-Arrive by 6pm for a good position.
-The atmosphere is communal and electric; when the sun finally drops, the crowd erupts.
-It is worth experiencing once, crowds and all.
+The famous one.
+A partially ruined Byzantine fortress at Oia’s northern end, with a broad terrace facing due west.
+In July and August, this fills 2–3 hours before sunset — we’re talking thousands of people on every available wall, step, and ledge.
+Get there by 6pm if you want a decent position.
+It sounds exhausting and it is a little exhausting, but the communal energy is genuinely something.
+When the sun finally disappears, the crowd erupts.
+Do it once.

 2. Caldera-View Restaurant Terraces

-The right table at the right restaurant is the most civilised way to watch the Oia sunset.
-You are seated, with food and wine, as the light changes — no fighting for position, no standing for two hours.
-The premium: prices at caldera-view restaurants in Oia are high and reservations must be made weeks in advance in peak season.
-Worth every euro for a special occasion.
+Honestly the most civilised option.
+The right table at the right restaurant means you’re seated with food and wine while the light shifts around you — no jostling, no standing on your feet for two hours.
+The catch: caldera-view restaurants in Oia charge accordingly, and reservations need to be made weeks ahead in peak season.
+For a birthday, an anniversary, a proposal — absolutely worth it.

 3. Hotel Infinity Pool Terraces